-This material is based upon work supported in part by the National Science Foundation (NSF) Experimental Program to Stimulate Competitive Research (EPSCoR) Cooperative Agreement #EPS-1101342.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
+This material is based upon work supported in part by the National Science Foundation (NSF) Experimental Program to Stimulate Competitive Research (EPSCoR) Cooperative Agreement #EPS-1101342 and the Montana Healthcare Foundation.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of these organizations.

 The Montana Climate Assessment is available in digital format at montanaclimate.org.